The Irritable Vegan

 Cooks Notes

-Once you’ve perfected the recipe you could experiment by adding;
+Once you’ve perfected the recipe you could experiment by adding the following:

 • protein powder